 Which countries are best for startups, and who has the highest-valued unicorn company?

 18. ByteDance is currently the highest-valued private startup in the world.
-It’s worth $140 billion in 2021.
+It was worth $140 billion in 2021.

 (Statista) (Startup Talky)